Are you suffering from feelings of being held down at night?

 Take back the night, tonight

-In writing Sleep Paralysis: A Dreamer’s Guide, Ryan Hurd has compiled, in a clear and succinct style, a vast compendium of much needed practical information about Isolated Sleep Paralysis (SP).
+In writing Sleep Paralysis: A Guide to Hypnagogic Visions and Visitors of the Night, Ryan Hurd has compiled, in a clear and succinct style, a vast compendium of much needed practical information about Isolated Sleep Paralysis (SP).
 Ryan, an experiencer and researcher of the phenomenon, brings clarity to often contradictory information.
 Of particular importance, and something missing in the work of others (even my own), is his focus on the spiritual aspects of SP.

 - Jorge Conesa-Sevilla, Ph.D., author of Wrestling with Ghosts: a Personal and Scientific Account of Sleep Paralysis